 For 25 years, we have been committed to transforming justice.
-Investing in the Innovation Fund will build community-created, community-led initiatives that put people first.
+Join us in community-created, community-led initiatives that put people first.

 Your voice co-creates change, limits reliance on traditional systems, and builds thriving communities.
 Putting people first means creating community-driven solutions to shrink the system and transform justice together.